Ferroin/Roll35/README.md

   but it's likely to take a long time.
 * No support for rolling associated skills on headband items that boost INT.
 This is intentionally left to the GM to determine, as in many cases which skills are picked are not truly random.
+May be added at some point in the future once per-server configuration support is added.

 ## Data Sets